Jun 28, 2021 | 15 Mins read

 Use an effective tool to manage support escalations

+A robust support system is essential for managing escalations between support and engineering teams.
 Jira is the most popular tool for managing support ticket escalations from support to engineering.
 The key thing in customer escalation management is to integrate deeply into support and engineering workflows.
+Centralizing customer conversations within your chosen tool helps facilitate team collaboration and ensures efficient issue handling.
 Your support team should be able to create a new Jira issue or link to an existing Jira issue from within the case page of your support platform.
 Likewise, your engineering team should be able to see the associated support cases within Jira.
 Don’t make your support and engineering teams use platforms they are not familiar with.

 Review which engineering bugs caused the most support cases

 Once you have the right setup, the next step in customer escalation management is to investigate and analyze.
+Recurring bugs can result in a high volume of escalated tickets, making proactive analysis essential to prevent these issues from overwhelming your support team.
 We have seen long-standing bugs in many companies that end up causing tens or even hundreds of support tickets over several days.
 Learn from the mistakes, act proactively, and don’t have the same bug impact more customers and hurt business.

 Find out problematic product areas

 Once you have the right processes, tools, and dashboards, you can easily find out which product areas get the most escalations.
+Some product areas may require functional escalation to specialized teams when issues exceed the expertise of frontline agents, such as transferring technical problems to IT support.
 And how the problematic areas are changing with new releases.
 It’s essential to know them so you can improve the system.
 You should also know why there was an escalation.
 Was it because of a product bug, poor documentation, a customer mistake, missing functionality, or something else?
 With the right information, you can take corrective action and give feedback to the stakeholders.

 TALK to your product and engineering teams

 Sync up with your product and engineering teams at least every week.
+Make sure to assign the appropriate team member to participate in escalation meetings and feedback sessions, ensuring clear accountability and effective resolution of issues.
 They often would be looking for such valuable feedback that you discovered through the ticket escalation processes and analytics dashboard.
 Hold them accountable for improving the problematic areas and documentation.
 It goes both ways - ask them what information they want to communicate with the users.
 A healthy collaboration can go a long way in improving customer happiness.

 Measure the business impact of support escalations